 NASA's Operation iceBridge : A member of the Operation IceBridge Project Science Office (PSO) I'm working to provide novel sea ice data products/analysis and support efforts to produce a long-term sea ice thickness product.

-NASA's ICESat-2 : A member of the ICESat-2 Project Science Office (PSO) and Co-I on a newly funded Science Team proposal (PI Tilling) I'm working to better understand the data from this new satellite laser altimeter and provide state-of-the-art estimates of the sea ice state (freeboard, thickness, roughness, floe size).
+NASA's ICESat-2 : Data product and algorithm lead for the ATL07/10 sea ice products, member of the ICESat-2 Project Science Office (PSO), and Co-I on a newly funded Science Team project (PI Tilling) I'm working to better understand the data from this new satellite laser altimeter and provide state-of-the-art estimates of the sea ice state (freeboard, thickness, roughness, floe size).

 PolarMERRA : Part of a new initative to help produce a new, polar-focussed, atmospheric reanalysis with colleagues in the Cryospheric Sciences Lab and the Global Modeling and Assimilation Office (GMAO).